rkazakoff/risovach/README.md

   - Create your palette from rgb colors
   - Use a filter to make the painting have fewer fine details and look smoother
   - Save your palette with a json file or a separate list
+  - The program uses the most power of your CPU

 ## [Download Latest Build](https://github.com/rkazakoff/risovach/releases/tag/v1.0)